 on the right, taken in 1951, the incline descends over the Pennsylvania

-The Monongahela Incline
+The Monongahela Incline in operation during

 The Monongahela Freight and Passenger

 Inclines in operation in 1905.
 The freight incline is no longer in service.